ABC x WOODFORD FOLK FESTIVAL

-Presenters from Local Radio, Radio National and ABC’s most popular podcast series will take to the stage between December 27 and January 1 to impart knowledge, wisdom and amusing insights into the human experience.
+Presenters from ABC Radio, ABC RN and some of the ABC’s most popular podcast series will take to the stage between December 27 and January 1 to impart knowledge, wisdom and amusing insights into the human experience.

 Woodford Speakers Programme Producer Mandi McIntyre says both organisations are similarly aligned in their respective missions.

 “It’s a natural fit for Woodford and ABC to work together on this kind of future-forward programming,” said Ms McIntyre.

 “The Woodford Folk Festival has always pushed beyond where we think popular culture sits, and the ABC is leading the way in Australia with digital radio and podcasting.

 “We’ve been watching the evolution in digital radio, and very pleased to be a part of it.”

 Well-known ABC Radio Brisbane presenter Rebecca Levingston will lead a celebration of the best in Australian storytelling, acting as Master of Ceremonies for a live New Year’s Eve recording of one of Australia’s most popular podcasts, Tall Tales and True.